MAC Audits in Detroit

 • Developing corrective action plans: If a healthcare provider is found to have compliance issues, SHG can assist them in developing corrective action plans to address those issues and prevent future compliance problems.

-Facing an audit?
+Facing an Audit?
 Don’t Go at It Alone.

 We Saved Our Client $550 Million Last Year.